 Centrelink personal loan lenders

 While government regulations have certainly helped protect low-income and Centrelink customers from exploitation, it is still true that not all lenders are equal.
-Personal loan on Centrelink benefit are a convenient option when you need cash fast, but they’re a short-term solution to financial crises, and sound advice from experienced lenders is essential to customers getting the benefits without the risk.
+Personal loans on Centrelink benefits are a convenient option when you need cash fast, but they’re a short-term solution to financial crises, and sound advice from experienced lenders is essential to customers getting the benefits without the risk.

 For more information about the allowable fees and charges for Small Amount Credit Contracts (SACCS) visit the MoneySmart website.